aws/aws-cdk/packages/@aws-cdk/aws-applicationautoscaling/README.md

 * `cron(mm hh dd mm dow)` -- scale on arbitrary schedules

 Of these, the cron expression is the most useful but also the most complicated.
-There is a `Cron` helper class to help build cron expressions.
+There is a `Schedule` helper class with a `cron` method to help build cron expressions.

 The following example scales the fleet out in the morning, and lets natural scaling take over at night: